HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 - Guide on changing the code - `"orig_im_size": torch.tensor([#heightofimages, #widthofimages], dtype=torch.float),`

 ## Notes for Exporting:
-- COCO and YOLO format is not supported (this project exports using brush labels, so try numpy or PNG export instead)
+- COCO and YOLO format is not supported (this project exports using brush labels, so try NumPy or PNG export instead)

 # Labeling Configs

 ## When using the AdvancedSAM-
 - Give one brush label per class you want to annotate.
-- Give each brush and alias.
+- Give each brush an alias.
 - For each class, create two keypoints.
 The first keypoint is for gaining predictions from the model where a keypoint is placed.
 The second can be referred to as a 'negative keypoint' telling the model to avoid predictions in the area where it is placed.
   - You MUST give each keypoint an alias.
 The first alias will be the index (starting from one) of your class labels.
-The alias for the second keypoint should have the same index of the first keypoint, but should be negative (as this is the 'negative keypoint').
+The alias for the second keypoint should have the same index as the first keypoint, but should be negative (as this is the 'negative keypoint').
 It is very important you get this correct, as this is how the ML backend differentiates between types of keypoints.
   - Add one rectangle label for each of your classes that you want to annotate
 - The video reviews these points as well if you are confused after reading this